 “What is known about what works and what doesn’t?
 What can we learn from the existing literature and experience of other organisations about what works and what doesn’t – and for whom and in what circumstances – which can help us make better funding decisions?”

 These questions prompted a study of outdoor education for 8-25 year olds commissioned by the Blagrave Trust, a family foundation which supports disadvantaged young people in southern England.
 Giving Evidence worked with the EPPI Centre (Evidence for Policy and Practice Information and Co-ordinating Centre) at UCL, which routinely does systematic reviews of literature in particular areas to inform decision-makers.
 The full report is here and a summary is here.
+The material is summarised in a book by some Swiss academics, published in 2022, here.

 We were excited to do this project because those questions, and this way of answering them, pertain to any area of charitable funding, service delivery or social policy.
 The charitable sector focuses a lot on doing monitoring and evaluation – i.e., producing research – but is weirdly less unconcerned about using research already created by others.
 We’ve written about this before, and will do so again: using systematic reviews of the existing literature could save a lot of time and money and significantly upgrade performance.
 There seems to be appetite in the outdoor learning sector to hear and heed the findings from research.